Indaver guarantees efficient and sustainable processing of PFAS with respect for people and the environment

 With an eye to continuous improvement

 Indaver itself also aims to continuously improve its processes.
 At Indaver, too, concern for people and the environment is central.
 Due to the wide distribution of PFAS in society, there is a need for an installation such as this one of Indaver’s that can destroy this pollution now and in the future.
 We invest in new technology as soon as it becomes available and also participate in scientific research ourselves.
 The VITO study confirms that rotary kiln technology is an efficient technology for destroying 99.9999% of PFAS molecules.
 The results are also promising in terms of impact on water.
 The measurement results of the past months show a significant reduction of PFAS in the discharge water.
-Based on these results, Indaver will discharge less than 2 kg per year for the sum of PFAS and less than 10 g per year for PFOS.
+Based on these results, Indaver will discharge less than 10 gram per year for the sum of PFAS.